White Bird of Paradise Plant (Strelitzia nicolai) Care Indoors, Propagation, Problems & Remedies

 Giant Bird of Paradise Plant inflorescence comprises of dark-blue bract, white sepals and a bluish-purple 'tongue'.
 The plant may take up to 4-5 years to mature and begin blooming.
 The flowers develop into triangular seed capsules.

-The inflorescence is about 7 in. high by 18. long and is held at a point above where the leaf fan emerges from the stem.
+The inflorescence is about 7 inches high by 18 inches long and is held at a point above where the leaf fan emerges from the stem.
+On account of its spectacular blooms, Strelitzia nicolai is a popular flowering plant for the indoors.

 White Bird of Paradise flower symbolizes joy, freedom, excitement, anticipation and paradise.
 The flower also represents love, faithfulness and thoughtfulness.
 It is the official flower of the 9th wedding anniversary in Hawaiian culture.